VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

   divided up, enabling multiple teams to work in parallel, and enabling you to target appropriate resources to those parts of the system with the greatest business value.

+> "Focus relentlessly on the core domain!
+Find the differentiator in
+> your software - something significant!"
+> Eric Evans

 The DDD approach is appropriate for large, complex systems that are expected to have a long life span.
 You are unlikely to see a return on